Jim Reid (American football)

-James T. Reid (born December 1, 1950) is an American football coach and former player.
-He is the defensive coordinator and linebackers coach at Massachusetts Maritime Academy, a position he has held since 2022.
+James T. Reid (born December 1, 1950) is an American college football coach and former player.
+He is an analyst for the University of Massachusetts Amherst, a position he held since 2023.
 Reid served as head football coach at the University of Massachusetts Amherst (UMass) from 1986 to 1991, University of Richmond from 1995 through 2003, and Virginia Military Institute (VMI) from 2006 until 2007, compiling an overall college football record of 87–101–3.

 Playing career

 Reid played football at the University of Maine before graduating in 1973.

 Coaching career

 UMass

 Beginning in 1973, Reid spent 19 years coaching at University of Massachusetts Amherst (UMass), where he spent two seasons as a graduate assistant, eleven seasons as an assistant coach, and six seasons as the head coach.
 He resigned in 1992 after being told he would have to reneg on scholarships promised to some incoming freshmen.

 Richmond

 Reid then became defensive coordinator at Richmond for 1992 and 1993 seasons.
 He was defensive coordinator at Boston College for the 1994 season before returning to Richmond as head coach in 1995.
 As the Spiders' head coach for nine seasons, from 1995 until 2003, he recorded a record of 48–53–1.
 This ranks him third at Richmond in total wins and 14th at Richmond in winning percentage.